Chat Completions

 default Standard processing

-flex Flexible scheduling
+flex Flexible scheduling (may have higher latency)

 priority Priority processing